Gossypium barbadense: Description

 G. barbadense, like other cottons, forms a small bush in its first year.
 In cultivation, it is treated as an annual.
 If allowed to, it can grow into a large bush or even a small tree of height 1–3 m.
 Leaves are mostly 8–20 cm long, with 3-7 lobes.
 One distinction between G. barbadense and the more commonly cultivated G. hirsutum is that G. barbadense has three to five lobes whereas G. hirsutum has only three.
-The lobes of G. barbadenses are also more deeply cut, about ⅔ the length of the leaf, as opposed to ½ for G. hirsutum.
+The lobes of G. barbadenses are also more deeply cut, about two-thirds the length of the leaf, as opposed to one half for G. hirsutum.

 Cotton flowers are showy, with five petals that open only partially.
 The petals are up to 8 cm long, usually yellow.
 The petals of Sea Island cultivars typically are creamy yellow with a red spot at the base, and as they wither, they turn rose pink.
 Like other members of the mallow family, the flowers have many stamens, which are merged to form a cylinder around the style.

 The seeds and fiber form in a capsule called a "bole".
 Each bole is divided into three parts, each of which produce 5-8 seeds.
 The seeds are 8-10 mm long.

 Thousands of years of cultivation have dramatically changed the fiber in cotton plants.
 Wild cottons have very little fiber, so little it might not be noticed.
 The fiber emanates from each seed.
 The purpose of the fiber to wild plants is unknown.
 Domesticated cottons have much more fiber.
-Besides for the more obvious long fibers, domesticated cotton seeds have short fibers called "linters".
+Besides the more obvious long fibers, domesticated cotton seeds have short fibers called "linters".
 Some cultivars of G. barbadense have so few of these short hairs they are often called "lintless".
 They can also be called "smooth-seeded" as opposed to "fuzzy-seeded" G. hirsutum.

 As with all cottons, the bolls open when they mature, revealing showy "snowballs" of fiber.

 All cottons contain gossypol, although some cultivars of G. hirsutum have been selected to minimize this chemical.
 Those cultivars are more susceptible to insect pests, which suggests the natural purpose of gossypol is to deter pests.
 The impact of gossypol in agriculture is it makes cotton plants poisonous to non-ruminant animals.

 Wild forms of G. barbadense have been found in a small area near the Guayas Estuary in Ecuador and an island off of Manta, Ecuador.
 It can be grown as a perennial throughout the tropics.
 It is sensitive to frost.
 Nevertheless, it can be grown as an annual in regions where the summers are long enough for the bolls to mature.